James Madison, a Virginian, was known to friends and family as Jemmy.

 In the intervening years leading up to his election as President, James Madison held two terms as the Secretary of State for his friend of 50 years, Thomas Jefferson.
 At the same time, Madison's vivacious wife, Dolley, occasionally served for Mr. Jefferson when state dinners included wives and his daughters were unavailable.
 As Secretary of State, Mr. Madison supervised the Louisiana Purchase with the able financial guidance of the Honorable Albert Gallatin, Secretary of the Treasury.
 At the same time, he oversaw ending the costly raids on shipping lanes by the notorious Barbary Pirates.

-With so many of the issues confronted by Mr. Madison during his political career frequently in today's headlines, including a new breed of high seas pirates, it’s time to take a closer look at President Madison.
+With so many of the issues confronted by Mr. Madison during his political career frequently in today's headlines, including high seas pirates who rival those of Mr. Madison's day, it’s time to take a closer look at President Madison.

 It is worth noting that President John F. Kennedy called the “Great Little Madison” our most underrated President.

 Please …… explore the site and see Mr. Madison as a full life figure for yourself in the portrayal Mr. Kyle Jenks presents for your enlightenment.
-And, check the short video below for an introduction to President Madison as portrayed by Mr. Jenks.
+And, check the short video on YouTube or below for an introduction to President Madison as portrayed by Mr. Jenks.